BlackWasp

 Retrieving an Array's Length

 It is possible that the size of an array to be processed is unknown.
-To ensure that the boundaries of the array are not exceeded during processing, it is important to be able to determine the array's length.
-This can be retrieved using the Length property of the array object.
-When reading a property of an entire array, the square brackets are omitted.
+To ensure that the boundaries of the array are not exceeded during processing, you can obtain the array's length using the Length property.
+When reading a property of an array, the square brackets are omitted.

 int[] listItems = new int[] {2,4,8};